Hepatocellular adenoma

 Hepatocellular adenoma (also known as hepatic adenoma or hepadenoma) is a rare, benign liver tumor.
 It most commonly occurs in people with elevated systemic levels of estrogen, classically in women taking estrogen-containing oral contraceptive medication.

 Signs and symptoms

 About 25–50% of hepatic adenomas cause pain in the right upper quadrant or epigastric region of the abdomen.
 Since hepatic adenomas can be large (8–15 cm), patients may notice a palpable mass.
 However, hepatic adenomas are usually asymptomatic, and may be discovered incidentally on imaging ordered for some unrelated reason.
 Large hepatic adenomas have a tendency to rupture and bleed massively inside the abdomen.
 If not treated, there is a 30% risk of bleeding.
 Bleeding may lead to hypotension, tachycardia, and sweating (diaphoresis).

-Related Conditions

-Hepatic adenomas are related to glycogen storage diseases, type 1 diabetes, as well as anabolic steroid use.
+Hepatic adenomas are associated with glycogen storage diseases, type 1 diabetes, as well as anabolic steroid use.

 Diagnosis

 Hepatic adenoma is usually detected by imaging, typically an ultrasound or CT, as a hyperenhancing liver nodule.
 Given that several liver tumors appear similarly on these imaging modalities, a multi-phase contrast-enhanced imaging study such as CT or MRI may be used to provide more information.
 The significance of making a specific diagnosis is that, unlike other benign liver tumors such as hemangioma and focal nodular hyperplasia, hepatic adenomas have a small but meaningful risk of progressing into a malignancy.
 Although imaging provides supportive information, a definitive diagnosis of hepatic adenoma requires biopsy of the tissue.